 Grants are available on the basis of financial need and do not have to be repaid.
 Grant funds are available through the Federal Government.
-Grants are awarded to students who demonstrate the greatest financial need.
+Grants are awarded to students who demonstrate the greatest financial need and include Pell grants and Federal Supplemental Educational Opportunity Grants (FSEOG).